How Much Can A Motorhome Tow?

 This number can be found under specifications for your chassis or by figuring the difference between the Gross Combined Weight Rating (GCWR) and the Gross Vehicle Weight Rating (GVWR).

-1. Gross Vehicle Weight Rating (GVWR)
+2. Gross Vehicle Weight Rating (GVWR)

-This number represents the maximum weight that the vehicle itself is allowed to have.
+This number represents the maximum weight that the vehicle itself is allowed to weigh.
 The towed vehicle doesn’t count toward this number but the tongue weight of the trailer does count here.
 You can find the GVWR number on the tire pressure plate inside the driver’s door.

-(Example below GVWR = 11,030 LB)
+(Example below GVWR = 11,000 lbs)

-3. Maximum Available Gross Combined Weight Rating (GCWR).
+3. Maximum Available Gross Combined Weight Rating (GCWR)

 The GCWR will be listed under ‘specifications’ for your chassis.
-This number includes maximum pounds of everything combined – the motorhome, the people in it, the towed vehicle, the water in your tanks (every tank), the jumper cables, camping supplies, etc. The total poundage of everything combined must be less than the specified GCWR!
+This number includes maximum pounds of everything combined – the motorhome, the people in it, the towed vehicle, the contents in your tanks (every tank), the jumper cables, camping supplies, etc. The total poundage of everything combined must be less than the specified GCWR!

 (Example below of window sticker lists tank capacities)